dplassgit/d2lang/README.md

 # d2lang

-D2 (d2lang) is a strongly-typed, statically-typed, inferred-type compiled language.
+D2 (d2lang) is a strongly-typed, statically-typed, (mostly) type-inferred compiled language.
 Its syntax draws from C, Java and Python.

 The D2 compiler currently compiles to X64 assembly language only.
 It uses `nasm` and `gcc` to assemble and link, respectively, to Windows executables.